Fayetteville Tattoo Shops | Sacred Raven Blog

 Do Ear Piercings Hurt?

-No. Traditional ear piercings of the ear lobes have the lowest pain level of all piercings.
+No and Yes.
+Traditional ear piercings of the ear lobes have the lowest pain level of all piercings.
 That said, non-traditional ear piercings hurt more depending on the area of the ear piercing.
 The helix piercing and vertical lobe piercing have a medium pain level and have a longer healing period sometimes up to 6 months where the piercing area may feel sore, turn red, and even swell or bleed if not cared for.
 The rook piercing and tragus piercing have a medium-high pain level where you feel a sharp pain or pressure, however, the rook piercing carries the sharp pain for a few hours whereas the tragus piercing pain resolves shortly after perforation and typically lasts only a few minutes.
 The sharp rook piercing transitions into throbbing after a few hours, which can last for days or weeks as you heal.
 Of all ear piercings the anti-tragus piercing, snug piercing, and industrial piercing hurt the most with a high pain level.
 The anti-tragus piercings can take up to 12 months to heal, while snug piercings and industrial piercings can take as much as 6 months to heal.

 Do Cartilage Piercings Hurt?